Toronto and Greater Toronto Area

 • Cadence & Volta – Small guided e-bike tours of Toronto’s historic Cabbagetown neighbourhood, waterfront, The Beaches, and the Leslie Street Spit/Tommy Thompson Park.
 E-bike rental and lunch included.

-• Toronto Bike Share – The city’s public bike sharing system is a convenient and flexible way for visitors to explore Toronto’s downtown area, with 7,185 bikes at 630 stations, with a network that has grown substantially over the past few years.
+• Toronto Bike Share – The city’s public bike sharing system is a convenient and flexible way for visitors to explore Toronto’s downtown area, with 10,000+ bikes (including ebikes) at 1,000+ stations, with a network that continues to grow yearly.
 Toronto Bike Share docking stations allow users to pick up and drop off bicycles at any location across the network, 24 hours a day, seven days a week.
 For more information, visit: www.bikesharetoronto.com

 Toronto Bicycle Tours